 “Walk me through your resume.”
 Does that count as an interview question?
-This statement can seem odd, because the hiring manager has probably already read your resume.
-Answering this can feel like you’re supposed to read them your resume to them, or list off every job you’ve had.
+This statement can seem odd because the hiring manager has probably already read your resume.
+Answering this can feel like you’re supposed to read your resume to them, or list off every job you’ve had.
 Don’t be fooled!
 This standard icebreaker question isn’t what it seems.

 What They Are Asking For

 If you’re not sure what they’re looking for, you can respond with “Sure, how far back would you like me to go?”
 Most likely they’re looking for what you think is relevant to the position you applied for, and not every job you’ve ever had.
 In this instance, less is more.
 If they have questions about your past positions that you skipped over, they can ask.
 It’s better to give more detail when asked than to overwhelm the hiring manager with too much information at once.

 Why They Say “Walk Me Through Your Resume”